 What is the best way for beginners to buy gold in Australia?

-If you're just starting out the easiest ways to buy gold in Australia is either physically or through an ETF.
+If you're just starting out the easiest way to buy gold in Australia is arguably through an ETF.

 Protect your wealth.
 Gold has long been seen as a reliable store of value that is largely unaffected by the factors that influence other investments.
 For example, when share prices plummet, the price of gold usually rises as investors look for somewhere "safe" to park their money.